-The United States Treasury Department has issued proposed regulations on several provisions of the 2017 Tax Cuts and Jobs Act (the Tax Legislation), including FDII and interest expense deduction limitations, which may be finalized in the next several months.
-When finalized, these proposed regulations may adversely affect our provision for income taxes, results of operations and/or cash flows.
+In the fourth quarter of fiscal 2020, the United States Treasury Department issued final regulations on deductions for FDII.
+While we continue to evaluate the impact of these new regulations and the agreements reached with Huawei in July 2020, we currently expect our annual effective tax rate to increase from 9% to 11% for fiscal 2020.
+The United States Treasury Department is expected to finalize additional provisions of the 2017 Tax Cuts and Jobs Act, including certain foreign tax credit regulations, in the next several months.
+When finalized, these regulations may adversely affect our provision for income taxes, results of operations and/or cash flows.